dxc-technology/halstack-react/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Add labels**
-Add any applicable label like the concerned components or the target version of the fwk where the bug has been found.
+Add any applicable label like the concerned components or the target version of the Design System where the bug has been found.